+Assessment Methods

-Assessment Methods: Assessment is accomplished at Ozarka College in a variety of ways and using a combination of assessment methods.
-Cost of the program is covered, in part, by fees.
+Assessment is accomplished at Ozarka College in a variety of ways and using a combination of assessment methods.
 Students take standardized tests, complete surveys, evaluate courses, and participate in other types of assessment activities.

 Standardized placement tests required by state law include the ACT, ACT Compass, or ACCUPLACER which must be taken before enrollment in the proper level of math, English, and reading, as determined by test scores.
 The Scholastic Assessment Test (SAT) placement test commonly taken in other states is accepted.
+In addition, programmatic testing is required for a variety of Ozarka College programs.

-To be eligible for seamless transfer, students must earn scores on the PRAXIS I: Pre-Professional Skills Test (PPST) that meet or exceed the levels established by the Arkansas Department of Education and the receiving institution.
+To be eligible for seamless transfer, Education majors must earn scores on the PRAXIS I: Pre-Professional Skills Test (PPST) that meet or exceed the levels established by the Arkansas Department of Education and the receiving institution.
 The exam assesses basic reading, writing, and mathematic skills.
 Testing dates are available from the ASE faculty advisor.